Blog

 How to Use Other Social Platforms to Grow Your YouTube Channel

-• Utilize an eye-catching thumbnail
+• Create an attention-grabbing thumbnail

 • Add cards and end screens to promote other related content

-However, if you already have some audience gathered across other channels, use what you have at hand and promote your video to the audience that’s already engaged with your brand and content.
 This will give your YouTube video the initial boost it needs to rank higher in YouTube and Google search.

 So, how can you employ the marketing channels you own to distribute your video content for larger audiences?

-• Vertical videos (1080px by 1920px) are best suited for Stories and IGTV.
+• Portrait videos (1080x1920px) are best suited for Instagram Stories and IGTV.

 With Twitter, you shouldn’t simply upload your video to the platform.
 Instead, adjust the video you want to promote in the following ways:

 1. Fetch up a short video snippet.
 The end goal of promoting your video on Twitter is to send people to watch the full video on YouTube, where you can potentially convert this audience into channel subscribers.
-So, create a video teaser with the most eye-catching and exciting moments and add a description followed by an enticing call to action like “Watch the full video”.
+So, create a video teaser with the most eye-catching and exciting moments and add a description followed by an enticing call to action like “Watch the full video.”

 2. Turn your video into a GIF.
 GIFs are powerful marketing tools.
 Take a funny moment from the video or the shooting process and share it – by building an emotional connection with your target audience, you get a higher chance of attracting their attention and sending them right where you want them to end up – your YouTube channel.